Turelk/FasTaunts/README.md

 2. Click subscirbe
 3. That's it!
 # Installing Manualy
-1. Download FasTaunter from releases tab.
+1. Download last version of FasTaunter from releases tab.
 2. Extract to <your_garrysmod_path_here>/addons/
 3. Enjoy!